CrewEats

 Already in motion.

 Built product.
 Engaged airports.
 Signed labor access.
-Selected launch market.
+Selected dual launch markets.

 Scale logic